nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should work on both 32-bit and 64-bit environments.
+6. Should be usable by a user who is new to CLI interfaces
+7. Should be usable by any international user (contact formats should be universal)
+8. Should respond to any command within one second
+9. Should be able to maintain privacy of the personal details of the persons

 ## Appendix D : Glossary